Jail Bait (1954 film)

-Jail Bait (also known as Hidden Face) is a 1954 American film noir directed by Ed Wood, with a screenplay by Wood and Alex Gordon.
+Jail Bait (working title was The Hidden Face) is a 1954 American film noir directed by Ed Wood, with a screenplay by Wood and Alex Gordon.
 The film stars Clancy Malone as the delinquent son of a famous doctor, and his involvement with a dangerous criminal.
 Famed bodybuilder Steve Reeves made his first major screen appearance in the film, and it was one of the few films he made using his own voice (most of the films he made thereafter in Italy were dubbed in post production using other actors' voices).
 The film belongs to the film noir genre, and contains themes typical of it such as plastic surgery and identity theft.

 Plot

 At a police station, Marilyn Gregor meets Inspector Johns and Lieutenant Bob Lawrence, as her brother Don Gregor had been arrested for carrying an unlicensed handgun.
 After she posts bail for him, he is released, but the police refuse Don's request to return his handgun.
 Johns suspects the young man is an associate of gangster Vic Brady.

 The Gregor siblings return home, where Don opens a book and retrieves a hidden revolver.
 As he prepares to leave, Don has a chance encounter with his father Dr. Boris Gregor, a famous plastic surgeon, at the front door.
 Boris then heads for the book safe and discovers that the revolver is missing.

 The scene shifts to a bar, where Don and Brady meet, and Don receives his share of the money for his role in a recent robbery.
 Brady then reminds his partner that they are going to rob the payroll of the Monterey Theatre, although Don has his doubts about the plan.
 Brady and Don break into the theater and ambush the nightwatchman, who is forced at gunpoint to open the safe but they are disturbed by Miss Willis, a bookkeeper who is leaving for the night, and Don shoots and kills the nightwatchman, while Brady shoots the fleeing woman in the back.
 Afterwards, Brady collects their loot while Don seems to be in shock over his own actions.
 The two criminals flee while police sirens are heard approaching the theatre.
 The two manage to escape the police, while at the theater it turns out that Miss Willis has survived the shooting, and she later identifies Don as the killer of the nightwatchman.